-- San Jose Creek Reach 1 (Confluence to Temple Street) and San Jose Reach 2 (Temple Street to I-10 Freeway at White Avenue) - San Gabriel River Reach 2 (Whittier Narrows to Firestone Avenue), and upstream reaches and tributaries - 2.
+- 1. San Jose Creek Reach 1 (Confluence to Temple Street) and San Jose Reach 2 (Temple Street to I-10 Freeway at White Avenue) - 2.
+San Gabriel River Reach 1 (Firestone Avenue to Estuary). - San Gabriel River Reach 2 (Whittier Narrows to Firestone Avenue), and upstream reaches and tributaries - 2.
 The pH of the discharge shall at all times be within the range of 6.5 and 8.5. - 3.
 The temperature of the discharge shall not exceed 86°F. - 4.
 Pass-through or uncontrollable discharges of PCBs shall not exceed daily average concentrations of 14 ng/L into fresh waters or 30 ng/L into estuarine waters. - B. Land Discharge Specifications (Not Applicable) - C. Reclamation Specifications (Not Applicable)